BenVanZyl/SnowStorm/src/SnowStorm/README.md

  - Removing obsolete code.
  - Removing QueryExecutor as this functionality is fully integrated into the AppDbContext.
  - Moved AppDbContext to DbContext folder and namespace.
+ - Change sample application to a Blazor WebAssembly app with ASP.NET CORE hosted backend.
+ - Added End-to-End testing for the sample app.
  - Bug fixes.
  - Beta: Use CurrentUser to extract user info from HttpContext (id, name, guid)
    - could recquire the host app to inject HttpContextAccessor.